-The College site is dominated by the main school building with its quadrangle and Clocktower.
+The College site is dominated by the main school building with its quadrangle and clock tower.
 There is a range of specialist buildings of varying ages.
-The Buchan site is constructed around an early Victorian country house, in a pleasant parkland setting on the edge of Castletown.
+The Buchan site is constructed around an early Victorian country house in a pleasant parkland setting on the edge of Castletown.

-2. The English Department
+2. The Mathematics Department

 3. The Appointment

 We are seeking a well-qualified, motivated and enthusiastic individual to teach approximately 0.5 of a full timetable.
 The successful candidate will teach Mathematics throughout the 11-18 age range; experience of teaching the International Baccalaureate would be welcomed but is not essential.
 The appointment would suit either a teacher recently or newly qualified, or one with some years of experience.

 King William's College has its own salary scale and benefits.
 The Isle of Man is an internally self-governing area of the British Isles and taxes are substantially lower than in the United Kingdom (the standard and higher rates of income tax being 10% and 20% respectively).
 In addition, personal allowances are much more generous than their UK equivalent.